ltoguh/portfolio/README.md

 # Portfolio

+I am currently looking for a postdoc position in biomedical imaging in Germany.

 ### Education
 - (2023 - Present) **Ph.
 D., Physics** | University of Brest, France
 - (2022 - 2023) **M.S., Physics, Optics and Photonics** | University of Brest, France